guardian/apps-rendering-api-models/.changeset/smart-meals-camp.md

 ---
-"apps-rendering-api-models": minor
+"apps-rendering-api-models": major
 ---

-Adds hidden field with type boolean to the FormField
+Adds required hidden field with type boolean to the FormField